-FFOTM members wanted to provide opportunities for the youth of our community to learn to play a musical instrument to enrich their lives and allow local musicians and FFOTM members to share their passion for music, passing on their joy of traditional music to a new generation.
+FFOTM members wanted to provide opportunities for the youth of our community to learn to play a musical instrument to enrich their lives, and allow local musicians and FFOTM members to share their passion for music, passing on their joy of traditional music to a new generation.

 The FFOTM Young Jammers program provides this opportunity for young people between the ages of 9 and 17 to acquire and learn to play a musical instrument.
 No experience is necessary.
 The program provides instruments available on loan for those who need them, monthly workshops, and Tuesday night group lessons.
 Everything is free.

-Here is how it works: the Young Jammers program encourages local citizens who may have old or unused musical stringed instruments (fiddles, banjos, guitars, basses, mandolin, or dulcimers) sitting in their closets or attics to dig them out and donate them.
+The Young Jammers program encourages local citizens who may have old or unused musical stringed instruments (fiddles, banjos, guitars, basses, mandolin, or dulcimers) sitting in their closets or attics to dig them out and donate them.
 These instruments will be distributed to youth between the ages of 9 and 17 who want to learn to play music and jam.

 How You Can Help